Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-{\bf Distillation into Graphs.} Both \shortciteA{zhang2017growing} and \shortciteA{zhang2017interpreting} build an object parts graph for a pre-trained CNN to provide model explanations.
-Similar to~\shortciteA{zhang2019interpreting}, the authors first extract semantic patterns in the input and then gradually construct the graph for explanation.
+{\bf Distillation into Graphs.} Both \cite{zhang2017growing} and \cite{zhang2017interpreting} build an object parts graph for a pre-trained CNN to provide model explanations.
+Similar to~\cite{zhang2019interpreting}, the authors first extract semantic patterns in the input and then gradually construct the graph for an explanation.
 Each node in the graph represents a part pattern, while each edge represents co-activation or spatial adjacent between part patterns.
-The explanatory graph explains the knowledge hierarchy inside of the model, which can depict which nodes/part patterns are activated as well as the location of the parts in the corresponding feature maps. \\
+The explanatory graph explains the knowledge hierarchy inside the model, which can depict which nodes/part patterns are activated and the location of the parts in the corresponding feature maps.

+The benefit of distilling into graphs is that graphs can capture and make transparent relational data.
+For this method specifically, the information contained in the graph can be represented in several ways, e.g., as intuitive heatmaps that show which semantically interpretable part of the image was relevant to the prediction of the original model, or a graph that displays the connections between features in the input and how these connections relate to the model prediction.

-\textbf{Distillation into Causal and Rule-based Models.} We also note work on distilling a DNN into symbolic rules and causal models. \shortciteA{harradon2018causal} constructs causal models based on concepts in a DNN.
+\textbf{Distillation into Causal and Rule-based Models.} We also note work on distilling a DNN into symbolic rules and causal models. \cite{harradon2018causal} constructs causal models based on concepts in a DNN.
 The semantics are defined over an arbitrary set of ``concepts'', that could range from recognition of groups of neuron activations up to labeled semantic concepts.
 To construct the causal model, concepts of intermediate representations are extracted via an autoencoder.
 Based on the extracted concepts, a graphical Bayesian causal model is constructed to build association for the models' inputs to concepts, and concepts to outputs.
 The causal model is finally leveraged to identify the input features of significant causal relevance with respect to a given classification result.